Any on-water operation requires a fleet of durable and safe vessels to make sure things run smoothly and guests are safe.

 Originally christened as the SS Fresh, by 1975 she was not so fresh anymore.

-Some time around 1980 some junior high kids found the SS Fresh in a horrible state behind Mangelson’s Store and Gas Station (now the Mercury Drive Wesco).
-The store owners let the kids have the boat and these adventuresome adolescents worked with Felix’s Boat, Gun and Bait shop to restore the boat.
-Felix gave the kids two quarts of marine paint, a fiberglass repair kit and a spare paddle in exchange for a World War II machine gun owned by one of the kid’s parents, a hunting knife and the Felix’s logo printed on the sail.
+Sometime around 1980 some junior high kids found the SS Fresh in a horrible condition behind Mangelson’s Store and Gas Station (now the Mercury Drive Wesco).
+The store owners let the kids have the boat and these adventuresome adolescents worked with Felix’s Boat, Gun, and Bait shop to restore the boat.
+Felix gave the kids two quarts of marine paint, a fiberglass repair kit and a spare paddle in exchange for a World War II machine gun owned by one of the kid’s parents, a rusty hunting knife and the Felix’s logo printed on the sail.